willzhang100/conway-life/README.md

 Based off of these four rules, the pattern of the next generation of cells can be rendered.
 I made some example "seeds," which are initial states for the game to load and run.
 You can make your own seed files by creating a text file and typing out a square grid of 0's (dead cells) and 1's (alive cells).
 In the life.py file, change the value of the path variable to the path of the file you want to run.

+Note: This implementation does not update the values of the cells that border the window.
+Maybe in the future I will implement a toroidal grid system.